 NovoTHOR® is a systemic Photobiomodulation Therapy used by Olympic athletes, professional NFL, MMA, and NBA players to aid their recovery and keep them at peak performance.

 Our mission at the AIM Clinic is to bring the best therapies being used by top athletes, such as NovoTHOR®, and make it available to our local community to help reduce chronic disease and pain and enable true healing.

 The benefit on the mitochondria can even be seen visually.
-With the dosage of light therapy through, regular mitochondria can be transformed into “Giant Mitochondria” as seen in “b” of the below microscopic picture vs “a” which did not receive light therapy.
-The sources of mitochondria in our bodies include stem cells, immune cells, muscle cells, nerve cells, and brain cells which can also explain the diverse benefits seen with NovoTHOR® therapy.
+With the specic wavelengths of light used in PBM, regular mitochondria ("a" in below picture) can be transformed into “Giant Mitochondria” ("b" in below picture).
+The sources of mitochondria in our bodies include stem cells, immune cells, muscle cells, nerve cells, and brain cells.
+This likely explains the diverse benefits seen with NovoTHOR® therapy!

 2. Eells, J.T., et al., Mitochondrial signal transduction in accelerated wound and retinal healing by near-infrared light therapy.
 Mitochondrion, 2004.
 4(5-6): p.
 559-67.

 3. Karu, T., Mitochondrial mechanisms of photobiomodulation in context of new data about multiple roles of ATP.
 Photomedicine and Laser Surgery, 2010.
 28 (2): p.
 159-60.

 4. Palacios-Callender, M., et al., Endogenous NO regulates superoxide production at low oxygen concentrations by modifying the redox state of cytochrome c oxidase.
 Proceedings of the National Academy of Sciences of the United States of America, 2004.
 101 (20): p.
 7630-5.